 The Th.M. in Exegetical Theology program typically requires a thesis (6 units).
 (In special circumstances a student may undertake a comprehensive exam in lieu of the thesis.)
 This thesis serves to develop and strengthen research and writing skills as well as provide the student with a writing project that can be submitted with doctoral applications.
 Students in the Biblical and Pastoral Theology track are required to do a writing project that focuses on a practical aspect of Christian ministry (3 units).

 The ThM requires satisfactory completion of 30 units as outlined in the curriculum with grades of A or B and a cumulative GPA of at least 3.1.
-The MDiv degree (including Hebrew and Greek) or its educational equivalent with a minimum GPA of 3.0 is required for admission to the ThM program.
+The MDiv degree (including Hebrew and Greek) or its educational equivalent (at least 72 credit hours) with a minimum GPA of 3.0 is required for admission to the ThM program.
+Our ThM program is exegetically weighted and students are unlikely to succeed without this level of preparation.

 Modular ThM Program